Russo-Georgian War: Prelude: April–July 2008

-In early July, the conditions in South Ossetia aggravated, when a South Ossetian separatist militia official was killed by blasts on 3 July and several hours later an unsuccessful assassination attempt on Dmitry Sanakoyev, the leader of the Georgian-backed Ossetian government, wounded three police officers.
+In early July, the conditions in South Ossetia aggravated, when a South Ossetian separatist militia official was killed by blasts on 3 July and several hours later an unsuccessful assassination attempt on Dmitry Sanakoyev, pro-Georgian president of South Ossetia, wounded three police officers.
 On 7 July, four Georgian servicemen were captured by South Ossetian separatists.
 The next day, the Georgian law enforcement was ordered by the president to arrange the liberation of the soldiers.
 Four Russian Air Force jets flew over South Ossetia on 8 July.
 A scheduled visit of Condoleezza Rice, the US Secretary of State, to Georgia on the next day nearly coincided with the timing of the flight.
 Georgia summoned back its ambassador to Russia after Russia admitted its jets had flown in Georgia's airspace to "let hot heads in Tbilisi cool down".
 This was the first time in the 2000s that Russia had confessed to an overflight of Georgia.

 On 15 July, the United States and Russia began two parallel military trainings in the Caucasus, though Russia denied that the identical timing was intentional.
 The joint US-Georgian exercise was called Immediate Response 2008 and also included servicemen from Ukraine, Azerbaijan and Armenia.
 A total of 1,630 servicemen, including 1,000 American troops, took part in the exercise, which concluded on 31 July.
 Counter-insurgency action was the focal point of the joint exercise.
 The Georgian brigade was trained to serve in Iraq.
 The Russian exercise was named Caucasus 2008 and units of the North Caucasus Military District, including the 58th Army, took part.
 The exercise included training to aid peacekeeping forces stationed in Abkhazia and South Ossetia.
 During exercises, a pamphlet named "Soldier!
 Know your probable enemy!" was circulated among the Russian soldiers.
 The pamphlet described the Georgian Armed Forces.
 Russian troops stayed near the border with Georgia after the end of their exercise on 2 August, instead of going back to their barracks.
 Later, Dale Herspring, an expert on Russian military affairs at Kansas State University, described the Russian exercise as "exactly what they executed in Georgia just a few weeks later [...] a complete dress rehearsal."